Eyebrow Talk: Illustrations

-Eyebrow Talk, like other Chinese journals of the period, began its issues with several pages of pictures and photographs.
-In stark contrast to other literary journals, it often included sexually charged photographs and paintings of nude or semi-nude women.
+Eyebrow Talk, like other Chinese magazines of the period, began its issues with several pages of pictures and photographs.
+In stark contrast to other literary magazines, it often included sexually charged photographs and paintings of nude or semi-nude women.
 Some of these were sourced from French postcards (Western postcards featuring erotic imagery).
 It avoided explicit pornography: when women are depicted fully nude, genitals are always depicted covered or obstructed by another object in the scene, and the text within the magazine only alluded to sexual acts through innuendo.
-Suggestive material was also incorporated into its advertising; one Shen Bao ad from October 1915 includes a cartoon of a nude woman with one breast exposed, with the rest of her torso covered by the magazine's name.
-In announcements on the inside cover of the second and third issues, Gao calls for both writing submissions from women and pictures of women, writing that "cultured gentlemen" (風雅君子 (Fēngyǎ jūnzǐ)) will enjoy seeing so many photos of women in the journal.
+Suggestive material was also incorporated into its advertisements for the magazine; one ad ran in Shen Bao in October 1915 includes a cartoon of a nude woman with one breast exposed, and the rest of her torso covered by the magazine's name.
+In announcements on the inside cover of the second and third issues, Gao calls for both writing submissions from women and pictures of women, writing that "cultured gentlemen" (風雅君子 (Fēngyǎ jūnzǐ)) will enjoy seeing so many photos of women in the magazine.